Waiting for Remus to respond, it felt like my future hung upon his answer. Was I too bold, asking for a honeymoon without a wedding?

 Rita hooked her arm through mine.
 "Help me change before I tell the witch where to go and ruin the big day."
 When I laughed, she hugged my arm and said, "Lucky Lora won the pool, by the way."

-I hoped my cousin enjoyed her day at the spa when she came back from her honeymoon, and while on the beach toasted her mental yet loving family with a tropical drink.
+I hoped my cousin enjoyed her day at the spa when she came back from her honeymoon.

 At eleven o'clock in the morning, light was streaming through the stained glass windows of the church, forming a natural spotlight on the aisle leading up to the priest, groom, and best man waiting at the altar.
 Grateful I was being escorted up the aisle by a school chum of Gerald's and not walking by myself, I tried to smile naturally as the prelude music became processional, and we began our stately march.